knyete/Micropython-scheduler/syncom/README.md

 # Communication between MicroPython hardware boards

-This provides for communication between two devices, each running MicroPython, where a UART cannot be used.
+This provides a means of communication between two devices, each running MicroPython, where a UART cannot be used.
 An example is where one device is an ESP8266 board.
 While this has one bidirectional UART, this may be in use either as a REPL console, for viewing debug output, or for other puposes.

 It is intended for use in asynchronous programs.
-Currently it uses usched.
+Currently it uses usched as a framework for cooperative multi-tasking.

 The module offers a bidirectional full duplex communication channel between two hardware devices.
 Its unit of communication is an arbitrary Python object making for simple application.
 Physically